microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/configuration_manager_scaled_runscript/_index.md

 The following README will guide you on how to connect an Windows machine to Azure Arc with a PowerShell script using Configuration Manager.

+This guide assumes that you already have an installation of Microsoft Configuration Manager, at least one Windows server client connecting to it and a basic understanding of the product.
 ## Prerequisites

+* Make sure you have all the Configuration Manager [pre-requisites](https://docs.microsoft.com/mem/configmgr/apps/deploy-use/create-deploy-scripts#prerequisites) in place to use the "Run Script" feature.
 * [Install or update Azure CLI to version 2.25.0 and above](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 Use the below command to check your current installed version.

   ```shell